oxylabs/selenium-proxy-integration-java/README.md

 </dependency>
 ```

-If you do not wish to use WebDriverManager, download the Chrome Driver and set the system property
+If you don’t want to use WebDriverManager, download the Chrome Driver and set the system property as follows:
-as follows:

 ```java
 System.setProperty("webdriver.chrome.driver","/path/to/chromedriver");